-One thing you need to take note is that such plan pays a very high longevity benefit.
+One thing you need to take note is that such a plan pays a very high longevity benefit.
 In the above example, more than $400,000 will be paid when you are age 80.

 This can be good or bad.
 If you want to ensure sufficient savings beyond the maturity date, this is good money.
-But if your intention is to enjoy in the earlier years of your retirement, you probably have to move your maturity date earlier.
+But if your intention is to enjoy the earlier years of your retirement, you probably have to move your maturity date earlier.

-Fortunately, this plan also offers the most flexibilities to suit individual’s needs.
+Fortunately, this plan also offers the most flexibilities to suit an individual’s needs.
 There are total 120 ways of setting up AXA’s RetireHappy plan.
 But this could also cause information overload.
 That’s why a proper planning with a retirement planner is important before you embark on any of these plans.

 Aviva MyRetirement Plus